 Moving overseas for love

-For those who don’t follow me, I moved to Vietnam in November last year for love.
+For those who don’t follow me, I moved to Vietnam in November last year.
 I have always wanted to move away from my hometown, but could never have imagined myself moving to another country.
-While I have always wanted to live in Asia, I believed it was an insurmountably impossible task, a distant far-off dream.
+While I have always wanted to live in Asia and teach English, I believed it was an insurmountably impossible task, a distant far-off dream.

 One thing I’ve learned, if you truly DO want to move, you can always find a way to make it happen.
 Nothing’s impossible.
 The first thing I did was make an extensive, detailed plan for the future, then told my family about my decision to move overseas (initially on a tourist visa to suss the country out, this would be my big mistake).
 They were shocked but excited.
 They knew how much I wanted… no NEEDED, this adventure.

 My family was wonderful.
 While they were very supportive of my insane dream to move overseas, they also kept me grounded and reminded me that my move would not be a walk in the park, that I had to be prepared for every eventuality.

 What we didn’t specifically talk about is what I would do if the world was suddenly hit by a major catastrophe.
 It simply didn’t seem to be in the realm of possibility.
 In the past, our family has mused about the end of the world via zombies, nuclear attacks, or both, and our ‘fire plan’ in case of communication disruption, was for anyone stuck far from home to make their way back, either by plane, foot or boat.
 Even if the said journey was to take weeks, we would make our way home no matter what.
 Funnily enough, when the pandemic started, escape was the last thing from my mind.